carrierdown/mutateful/README.md

 crop | <list of [Musical fraction](#parameter-types): **2**> | Crops a clip to the desired length, or within the desired region. filter | <[Musical fraction](#parameter-types): **1/64**><br>&#8209;invert | Filters out notes shorter than the length specified (default 1/64).
 If -invert is specified, notes longer than the specified length are removed. interleave | &#8209;chunkchords<br>&#8209;solo<br>&#8209;mode&nbsp;Event&#124;**Time**<br>&#8209;ranges&nbsp;<list of [Musical fraction](#parameter-types): **1**><br>&#8209;repeats&nbsp;<list of [Number](#parameter-types): **1**><br>&#8209;skip | Combines notes from two or more clips in an interleaved fashion. legato |  | Removes silence between notes.
-Basically the same as the built-in legato function in Live, but often useful in the context of a mutate4l formula as well. mask | &#8209;by&nbsp;<[Clip reference](#parameter-types)> | Creates a masking clip which is used to remove or shorten notes not overlapping with the mask clip.
+Basically the same as the built-in legato function in Live, but often useful in the context of a mutateful formula as well. mask | &#8209;by&nbsp;<[Clip reference](#parameter-types)> | Creates a masking clip which is used to remove or shorten notes not overlapping with the mask clip.
 If no -by clip is specified, a sustained note is used instead, effectively inversing the clip rhythmically. monophonize |  | Makes the clip monophonic by removing any overlapping notes.
 Lower notes have precedence over higher notes. quantize | <list of [Musical fraction](#parameter-types): **1/16**><br>&#8209;amount&nbsp;<[Decimal number](#parameter-types): **1.0**><br>&#8209;by&nbsp;<[Clip reference](#parameter-types)> | Quantizes a clip by the specified amount against a regular or irregular set of divisions, or even against the timings of another clip.